Olga Korbut: Retirement and life after the Olympics

-Korbut travelled to London for the 2012 Summer Olympics.
-She watched the gymnastics competitions in the North Greenwich Arena, providing commentary by way of Twitter and Facebook.
-During the Olympics the Royal Opera House hosted an exhibit it created with the Olympic Museum in Lausanne, Switzerland, titled The Olympic Journey, The Story of the Games.
-As well as historical artifacts, the exhibit featured the personal stories of 16 Olympic medallists, including Korbut.
-Korbut celebrated the 40th anniversary of her Olympic victories with an appearance at the exhibition on 3 August.
-She said "I didn't even expect this.
-I am so honored to be here."
+During the 2012 Summer Olympics, in London, Korbut appeared on Twitter and Facebook, providing live, on-site commentary on the gymnastics competitions in the North Greenwich Arena.
+During the games, the Royal Opera House hosted an exhibition created in collaboration with the Olympic Museum in Lausanne, Switzerland, entitled The Olympic Journey, The Story of the Games.
+Along with historical artifacts, the show featured the personal narratives of 16 Olympic medalists, including Korbut.
+Her appearance at the exhibition on August 3 of that year marked the 40th anniversary of her Olympic victories.
+"I didn't even expect this," she said.
+"I am so honored to be here."

-In 2017, Korbut sold her 1972 and 1976 Olympic medals amongst 32 lots (including two golds and a silver from the Munich Olympics) which fetched $333,500 at Heritage Auctions.
+In 2017, Korbut sold her 1972 and 1976 Olympic medals, among 32 lots (including two golds and a silver from the Munich Olympics), which fetched $333,500 at Heritage Auctions.

-In 1999, she spoke out about alleged sexual assault and rape she suffered at the hands of her coach, Renald Knysh, which he denied.
-Korbut stated, "The truth was that many of the gymnasts were not just sport machines but sexual slaves to their trainer.
-We were not just potential gymnasts but future concubines for himself."
-Later in 2018, Korbut appeared in a TV show in which she again spoke out about several incidents in which she alleged that her coach sexually assaulted her.
-As a result of Korbut speaking out publicly, several other gymnasts who had also trained under Knysh spoke of similar incidents to Korbut's allegations.
+In 1999, she spoke out about the sexual assault and rape she had suffered at the hands of her coach, Renald Knysh, which he denied.
+"The truth was that many of the gymnasts were not just sport machines, but sexual slaves to the trainer," Korbut stated.
+"We were not just potential gymnasts, but future concubines for himself."
+Later, in 2018, Korbut appeared on a TV show, in which she again spoke out about several incidents of sexual assault by her coach.
+As a result of her speaking out publicly, several other gymnasts, who had also trained under Knysh, came forward to reveal their own similar experiences of sexual assault.

+In 2021, Korbut was named by Carnegie Corporation of New York as an honoree of the Great Immigrants Award.